4x3lpri3t0/zedronar.github.io/_posts/2014-04-09-javascript-closures.markdown

 `displayName()` inner function was returned from the outer function before being executed.

 Normally, the local variables within a function only exist for the duration of that function's execution.
-Once makeFunc() has finished executing, it is reasonable to expect that the name variable will no longer be accessible.
+Once `makeFunc()` has finished executing, it is reasonable to expect that the name variable will no longer be accessible.
 Since the code still works as expected, this is obviously not the case.

-The reason for this is that myFunc has become a closure.
-A closure is a special kind of object that combines two things: a function, and the environment in which that function was created
+The reason for this is that myFunc has become a *closure*. **A closure is a special kind of object that combines two things: a function, and the environment in which that function was created.**